 - They don’t rely on luck

-Who wants to be a millionaire before the retire?
-Well, dere are the 38 self-made millionaires character traits and habits that will help you succeed.
+Who wants to be a millionaire before retirement?
+Well, here are the top 38 self-made millionaires character traits and habits to emulate.

 They began with a simple step-by-step vision and build momentum.